Bhai Maharaj Singh: Legacy

 Sikh historian Sukhpreet Singh Udhoke stresses the importance of keeping in mind that Maharaj Singh operated under the context of a saint-soldier when historically analyzing his life.
 He traces the ideology of Maharaj Singh back to the concept of miri-piri established by the sixth guru of the Sikhs, Guru Hargobind.
 Miri-piri is the careful and delicate but necessary and vital balance of state power with spiritual power.
 Udhoke comes to the conclusion that Maharaj Singh transformed from a saint to a soldier, whilst his mentor, Bir Singh, had earlier transformed from a soldier to a saint yet both of them had lived the principle of miri-piri.
 Udhoke further asserts that Maharaj Singh strongly believed in the ideals of the Sikh state and its governance which had a positive impact on the common people, such as the high-quality of education provided for its people.
 He believes aspects like this is what drove him to fighting so hard to save the state and restoring it after annexation.

+W. H. McLeod identifies Maharaj Singh as part of the Sant movement, especially the militant-religious leadership that arose in the mid-19th century Punjab to perceived threats against the Khalsa.
+Thus, he is somewhat of a forerunner to the later Sant-linked militant movements in 20th century Punjab.
+Harjot Oberoi identifies him as part of the Bhai tradition, which spread Sanatan Sikhism in the 19th century.

+In Singapore, it is common for older Sikhs, especially women, to venerate him as Baba Karni Wala ("the old man of miracles") at the Bhai Maharaj Singh Memorial (which is a samadh), where prayers, flowers, jewellry, and money are offered.
+Furthermore, joss-sticks are burnt and oil lamps are lit.
+At the back of his shrine, candles are lit by such women.
+He is worshipped for personal well-being, for successful surgeries, and for supplication-granting.
+He is venerated across ethnicites, such as by Chinese, Malays, Tamils, Punjabis, and non-Sikh North Indians.
 In his birth village, many local girls and women continue singing traditional folk-songs invoking him.